lakers07/capstone-project-2-random-forest-classifier-seasonal-flu-vaccine/README.md

 This project focuses on using a Random Forest Classifier to predict the likelihood of individuals getting a season flu vaccine based on various features.

 ## Dataset
 The dataset used in this project can be found in the 'Data' directory.
-Describe the dataset, its source, and its attributes in detail.

 ## Notebooks
 - `Flu_Vaccine_Prediction.ipynb`: A Jupyter notebook containing the code and analysis for this project.